 Decoding Genetics with the Help of Supercomputers

-With a $2.1 million, five-year funding renewal from the National Institute of General Medical Sciences (NIGMS), Illinois Institute of Technology Associate Professor of Physics Jeff Wereszczynski and his team of graduate students and postdoctoral researchers are advancing their exploration of the role of biomolecules in genetic expression.
+With a $2.1 million, five-year funding renewal from the National Institute of General Medical Sciences (NIGMS), Illinois Institute of Technology Associate Professor of Physics and Biology Jeff Wereszczynski and his team of graduate students and postdoctoral researchers are advancing their exploration of the role of biomolecules in genetic expression.
 The group, which specializes in computational biophysics, is utilizing supercomputers to run simulations of molecular dynamics, conducting research that could one day have implications for the treatment of many human disorders and diseases, including cardiovascular, autoimmune, and neurological disorders along with multiple forms of cancer.

 “People typically think you are the result of what genes you have, but that’s only part of the story,” Wereszczynski says.
 “It’s not just the genes you have but how they get expressed.
 Epigenetics is the study of how gene expression occurs and how that’s controlled by factors outside and inside the body.
 One of the things my group is interested in is the molecular mechanisms that control gene regulation.
 We [explore] this using large-scale supercomputers, and in collaboration with experimentalists using cutting-edge techniques.”